 It’s also rich in fiber.

-There are different studies that the kaempferol in escarole can be helpful against chronic inflammations.
+There are different studies that show that the kaempferol in escarole can be helpful against chronic inflammation.

 Kaempferol is a certain kind of antioxidant.

-The studies were mostly conducted on animals and test tubes so it’s still not certain that it’s potent enough to be useful to humans.
+The studies were mostly conducted on animals and in test tubes, so it’s still not certain that it’s potent enough to be useful to humans.

 Still, it’s something good to know and to look forward to.